 What was it like to read a particular text in a different time period?
 Did readers or publishers in the past emphasize different things about a text?
 Examples:

 Illustrations can be a quick way to get students thinking about historical information networks.
 For example, how did stories about foreign lands and people get passed on?
 How do errors and misunderstandings arise when information is copied and recopied?
 If a book’s images are inaccurate, how accurate is the text?
 Suggested items to show:

 Duarte Lopes, Relatione del reame di Congo (1591).
 Locate the image of the zebra.
 Note how unusual the stripes look.
 Was the image drawn from a verbal description?
 Compare it to the colored, mirror-image version of the same zebra from a later German book (see printout in the teaching collection).
 The reversed image resulted from the engraving process; also note that the stripes are colored black, white, and gold, suggesting that the artist had inaccurate information.

 How do unique books change our view of an author, text, or edition?
 If a text has been personalized in some way by an individual reader, cant that tell us something about what the book meant to him or her?
 Examples:

 David Pearson, Books as History: The Importance of Books Beyond Their Texts (2008).
-Middleton Library, Z4.
+LSU Library, Z4.
 P43

 Free Online Courses